Automated CFD Trading

 What Is CFD Automated Trading ?

 A CFD is a Contract For Difference, which is a contract between the trader and the CFD provider based on the difference between the value of the CFD at the beginning and end of the trade.
-The value of the CFD is referenced to the value of an underlying market, thus a CFD allows the trader to trade a market based on its price movement, without having to own it.
-Some CFD providers offer online trading platforms which allow the trader to execute automated trading strategies.
-These are programs which execute trading strategies on behalf of the trader, trading CFD markets.
+The value of the CFD is referenced to the value of an underlying market; a CFD allows the trader to trade a market based on its price movement without having to own it.
+Some CFD providers offer online trading platforms that allow the trader to execute automated trading strategies.
+These are programs that execute trading strategies on behalf of the trader, trading CFD markets.

 Robots are computer programs which can execute strategies without tiring and at higher frequencies

-Some factors to consider when thinking about using a robot is that while the strategy may work when backtested in the trading platform, it may not work when run on the real market.
-A trading robot will tirelessly and accurately and rapidly execute strategies but this can result in rapid accumulation of losses in the trader's account.
-The potential advantage of the human trader in that they can exercise trading discretion is absent from the trading robot and it will execute the program until stopped.
-This matters as trading market are complex and trading patterns which for example an indicator is looking for, may not have the expected outcome.
-When exercising their own discretion a human trader may be able to see this and take a different course of action in the way a computer program may not.
+Some factors to consider when thinking about using a robot are that while the strategy may work when backtested in the trading platform, it may not work when run on the real market.
+A trading robot will tirelessly, accurately, and rapidly execute strategies, but this can result in rapid accumulation of losses in the trader's account.
+The potential advantage of the human trader, in that they can exercise trading discretion, is absent from the trading robot, and it will execute the program until stopped.
+This matters, as trading markets are complex, and trading patterns, which, for example, an indicator is looking for, may not have the expected outcome.
+When exercising their own discretion, a human trader may be able to see this and take a different course of action than a computer program may not.

 There are significant differences between a trader and a robot implementing a strategy

 Programs can be altered to cover different contingencies, but this can result in a rule set or algorithm which is too complex.
-Both human traders and robots trade to some extent in the same way, they execute rules, perhaps based on an indicator, for example.
+Both human traders and robots trade to some extent in the same way; they execute rules, perhaps based on an indicator, for example.
 But there is a spectrum of ways to deal with the market, covering the range from flexible to inflexible applications of the rules.
-The human trader has an advantage towards the flexible, the computer program has an advantage towards the inflexible.
-Inflexible can be an advantage as the human trader may exit from a trade which does work out, for many reasons, where a computer program will stay with it if programmed to do so.
-Therein is the disadvantage, if the trade does not work out.
+The human trader has an advantage over the flexible; the computer program has an advantage over the inflexible.
+Inflexible can be an advantage, as the human trader may exit from a trade that does not work out for many reasons, whereas a computer program will stay with it if programmed to do so.
+Therein is the disadvantage if the trade does not work out.

 Trading flexibility versus inflexibility can be a trade off depending on the type of trading

-More advanced algorithmic techniques may focus on areas which are not possible for the human to tackle, such as high frequency trading or use techniques such as machine learning to look for patterns in large complex data sets.
-However the typical trader will be using a robot which executes a strategy based on indicator signals, like what they would execute themselves, but with that potential advantage of tireless, unemotional execution.
+More advanced algorithmic techniques may focus on areas that are not possible for humans to tackle, such as high-frequency trading, or use techniques such as machine learning to look for patterns in large, complex data sets.
+However, the typical trader will be using a robot that executes a strategy based on indicator signals, like what they would execute themselves, but with the potential advantage of tireless, unemotional execution.